mackostya/gen-tab/README.md

 # Data

 An example dataset will be used for the data generation pipeline.
-The dataset is taken from one of the most popular kaggle challanges: [Titanic](https://www.kaggle.com/competitions/titanic/data).
+The dataset is taken from one of the most popular kaggle challanges: [Housing Prices competition](https://www.kaggle.com/competitions/home-data-for-ml-course/data).
 Download and put it into the folder `data`.

-Another used dataset is from the challenge [Housing Prices competition](https://www.kaggle.com/competitions/home-data-for-ml-course/data).
-This dataset constists of more continuous data features.

 # Environment